YaronL16/Hafifon/13.Openshift/README.md

 - Read about the [creation of ansible operators](https://learn.openshift.com/ansibleop/ansible-operator-overview/?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW)

 ### Tactic environment
-- Read and understand the Ansible Tower workflow for creating a Cloudlet
+- Read and understand the Ansible Tower workflow for installing a Cloudlet
     - Login to Ansible Tower in our environment (Ask a team member to help)
     - Go to Templates
     - Search for "Deploy Full Cloudlet" Workflow Template